When should I start my CPP?

 I get this question a lot, more than any other retirement planning question.
 There’s no clean-cut answer, as everyone’s situation is different.
 Here are some things to consider.

 I originally posted this in 2014 and have regularly updated it with the latest numbers.
-For 2019 I'm refreshing it again and making it the first of a new series of posts on CPP and OAS, including all the recent changes.
+For 2020, and for Financial Literacy Month, I'm refreshing it again and making it part of a series of new posts on retirement planning this month.
 If you ever need a refresher or want to refer back to this one, I've made it easily findable via cpp.yegwealth.com.

 A Canada Pension Plan Primer

 In the past, your annual CPP contributions equaled 4.95% of what you made up to a certain maximum, which was matched by your employer.
-This is all changing under the new "CPP Enhancement", which I'll be devoting a future blog post to.
+This is all changing under the new "CPP Enhancement", which I shed some light on in this blog post.

-If you contributed the maximum for 40 years you are eligible for a maximum CPP retirement pension at age 65, which currently stands at $1155/mo (2019).
+If you contributed the maximum for 40 years you are eligible for a maximum CPP retirement pension at age 65, which currently stands at $1176/mo (2020).
 This amount is reduced if you start your CPP early (as early as age 60) and increased if you start it later (as late as 70).
 This is where it gets interesting.

 Up until 2011, CPP was adjusted by a simple 0.5% per month, up or down, depending on when you started taking it in relation to your 65th birthday.
 From 2012 to 2016 the government phased in changes that are intended to incentivize us all to work longer.
 Since 2016, CPP is now reduced by 0.6% per month for starting it early and increased by 0.7% per month after age 65.
 Full details here.
 Assuming you are eligible for maximum CPP by age 60 this means: